rdeioris/LuaMachine/README.md

 Open your Level Blueprint and add the following nodes:

-"LuaGetGlobal" will retrieve the value associated with the specified name
+"LuaGetGlobal" will retrieve the value associated with the specified name.
+Note that this time we ignored the return value of the script.

 ## LuaValue